[UPDATED OCTOBER 2023 after the latest ICF changes]

 Let’s explore the financial investment in pursuing an ICF credential, particularly aiming for ACC, PCC, and ultimately MCC.

-This investment includes coach-specific training and education and the most direct path to the credential mountain, completing an ACTP-accredited coach training program.
+This investment includes coach-specific training and education and the most direct path to the credential mountain, completing a Level 2 (previously ACTP) accredited coach training program.

-Choosing a portfolio path or an approved coach-specific training path with the ICF, the other two paths to climb the credentialing mountain, the ICF will charge you significantly more and require additional administration.
+Choosing a portfolio path or a Partial Level 1 or Level 2 (previously approved coach-specific training path) with the ICF, the other two paths to climb the credentialing mountain, the ICF will charge you significantly more and require additional administration.
 This is because you may not have fulfilled some of the expected requirements within your ACTP-accredited coach training program, such as observed coaching sessions, performance evaluation, and mentor coaching hours.

 One of the significant advantages of becoming a credentialed coach with the ICF is the transfer of credibility.